canonical/grafana-agent-k8s-operator/INTEGRATING.md

 juju relate grafana-agent-k8s:metrics-endpoint zinc-k8s
 ```

-Charms that seek to provide metrics endpoints and alert rules must do so using the provided [`prometheus_scrape`](https://charmhub.io/prometheus-k8s/libraries/prometheus_scrape) charm library.
-This library by implementing the `metrics-endpoint` relation, not only ensures that scrape jobs and alert rules are forward to Grafana Agent but also that these are updated any time the metrics provider charm is upgraded.
+Charms that seek to provide metrics endpoints and alert rules must do so by using the provided [`prometheus_scrape`](https://charmhub.io/prometheus-k8s/libraries/prometheus_scrape) charm library.
+This library, by implementing the `metrics-endpoint` relation, not only ensures that scrape jobs and alert rules are forwarded to Grafana Agent but also that these are updated any time the metrics provider charm is upgraded.
 For example new alert rules may be added or old ones removed by updating and releasing a new version of the metrics provider charm.
 While it is safe to update alert rules as desired, care must be taken when updating scrape job specifications as this has the potential to break the continuity of the scraped metrics time series.
 In particular changing the following keys in the scrape job can break time series continuity
 - `job_name`
 - `relabel_configs`
 - `metrics_relabel_configs`